-Counselling has produced a number of tip sheets to help you gather more information or strategies with issues that may come up when you are a student.
+Counselling has produced a number of tip sheets to help you to manage common issues that may come up when you are a student.

 Looking after your mental wellbeing is every bit as important as looking after your physical wellbeing – both for your studies and leading your best life in general!

 Our tip sheets will help you navigate some of the most common mental wellbeing issues for students.